ldb358/ldbnn/README.md

 4. for each node in the hidden layer use the summation &Sigma;
 w<sub>i->h</sub>*y<sub>i</sub>.
 This value is then run through a sigmoid activation function
-5. Repeat this process from the hidden to output layer.
-You now have the output.
+5. Repeat this process for each layer, the output of the last layer is the output

 ### Training the nn: